 Natural stones come in such a beautiful variety of colors, and some even have amazing special effects like iridescence and shimmer.
-This spring, many such stones have been “sprouting up” in my Etsy shop!
+This spring, many such stones have been “sprouting up” in my shop!
 Some are stones I’ve never had in the shop before (that I was excited to add!), others are more standard stones in new forms, or favorites that have been restocked.
 I wanted to share them with you here.
-If you see something that interests you, be sure to head over to my Etsy shop!
+If you see something that interests you, be sure to head over to my shop!

 First, the above image is a necklace featuring Seraphinite, a silvery green stone with fibrous shimmery chatoyance.
 It is a clinochlore mined in Russia.
 Next, shown below is Charoite, a stone that looks very similar to Seraphinite and has similar chatoyance, but in a plum purple color and often with more beige, brown, or black inclusions.
 Charoite is a rare silicate also mined in Russia.